kossnocorp/superstate/README.md

 This is where magic happens!
 The final substate context automatically merges with the parent context and assign it to the next state.

-When binding the final state, Superstate checks if when merging the given final state context with the parent state context produces exact context of the target state.
-If it doesn't you'll see a type error when trying to bind such states.
+When binding the final state, Superstate checks if merging the given final state context with the parent state context produces the exact context of the target state.
+If it doesn't, you'll see a type error when trying to bind incompatible states.

 Likewise, when submitting the profile form, the `done` state will have both credentials and profile fields: